 The ‘foreigner’ card will not always work in your favor when driving abroad.
 It can be pretty easy to get into trouble with the law if you fail to follow traffic rules.
 Even worse, while some practices might be completely normal in your country, you may break the law by following them on roads abroad.

 Familiarize yourself with the driving laws of the country you will be visiting.
 Be sure to research on whether you will need an IDP or not to be safe.
 Since car damage laws might be different from your home country, consider getting some insurance, even if you will be driving a rental.
+This can be fairly easy to do, but it depends on the country you are visiting.
+The UK is very popular for road trips and more often than not, those who visit do so in a van for extra space.
+Here is an example of where to find the best van insurance uk.
+It will be a similar process in most other countries, too.
 Also, be on the lookout for laws that apply specifically to the areas you will be driving.

 Carry Snacks and Medical Supplies

 Snacks can be a great way to fill your stomach before you get to a hotel or restaurant.
 While most gas stations might offer snacks, you cannot always trust that they will be nutritionist-approved.
 Furthermore, it might take hours to get to a great place to eat from.
 Be sure to stock up the right amount of snacks for the road trip, whether you buy snacks from home or not.

 Also, ensure that you carry your own medical supplies.
 You don’t want to have a headache slow you down.
 Sadly, the medical products in the foreign country might not be what you are used to.
 While some of the ingredients in the products might be foreign, there is the chance that you might not manage to read the ingredient list without a translator.